jeroennoten/Laravel-AdminLTE/docs/sections/overview/artisan_console_commands.md

+# Artisan Console Commands

 This package provides some artisan commands in order to manage and publish its resources.
 These commands are explained in the following sections.
 First, we are going to describe a summary of the available resources and their installation target.
 The resources are distinguished by a key name and some of they are required by this package, they are listed below:

+> [!Note]
+> A **package resource** is a set of files this package can copy into your project (the assets, the configuration file, the views, …).
+Every one of them is identified by a **key**, and that key is the value you pass to the `--only=`, `--with=` options and to the `adminlte:remove` command.

+## The Package Resources

 ### Required Resources:

 - __`assets`__: The AdminLTE v4 distribution files: the stylesheets (including the RTL and the extended colors variants), the scripts and the default logo image.
+The source maps and the `adminlte-docs.css` stylesheet of the upstream distribution are left out, since nothing of the package serves them.

   **Target:** The assets will be installed inside the `public/vendor/adminlte` folder of your Laravel project.